You can survive on a teacher’s salary. It’s about strategy and being money-smart!

 Use Gift Cards to Control Spending.

-If you like to spend on frivolous stuff (think Starbucks and the such; I’m guilty as charged!) and don’t really want to give up your habits just yet or need to do a gradual release, a gift card is great for managing your money habits.
+If you like to spend on frivolous stuff (think Starbucks and such; I’m guilty as charged!) and don’t really want to give up your habits just yet or need to do a gradual release, a gift card is great for managing your money habits.

 Once that amount is spent, no more until next month.